smy0428/Archi-City-Guide/README.md

 ## About

 The Archi Guide is an architecture-tour-guide site that facilitates the discovery and sharing of travel experiences.
-This site lets you list new architects, cities, discvoer them, and list arhictectural work designed by the architects in the cities.
+This site lets you list new architects, cities, discover them, and list architectural work designed by the architects in the cities.
 You can also find various useful information to make a better plan for your next trip.
 You can easily start to explore the architectural world by typing the name of a city or architect.
+The link is as follows:

 ## Installation